 “Is It In Europe?”: Steph Curry’s Father Dell Believed His Son Might Make Money Playing Outside Of The NBA

 Early in Stephen Curry’s basketball journey, very few people believed that he’d make it to the NBA.
-Today, the thought seems ridiculous because he has single-handedly revolutionized the game while becoming one of the greatest players of all time in the process.
-However, back then, he was just a skinny young kid with big dreams.
+Today, the thought seems ridiculous as he has single-handedly revolutionized the game while becoming one of the greatest players of all time in the process.
+Back then, though, he was just a skinny young kid with big dreams.

 Dell credits McKillop for a lot of his son’s success.
 He believes that young Steph was molded into the player he is today by the former Davidson coach.